bipinKrishnan/ml-recipe-book/_ner_chapter.md

 ![fastprogress_ner](./assets/fastprogress_ner.png)

-If you are wondering how I got that nice looking table of results, [fastprogress](https://github.com/fastai/fastprogress) is the answer for that.
+Inorder to get the nice looking table of results shown above, I made some modifications in the training code to use [fastprogress](https://github.com/fastai/fastprogress).
 It's similar to the [tqdm](https://github.com/tqdm/tqdm) progress bar but I love the nicely formatted output given by fastprogress which drags me to use it.
-Especially, the print messages becomes a mess while training for longer number of epochs on notebooks, but fastprogress solves that for me :)
+Especially, the print messages become a mess while training for longer number of epochs on notebooks, but fastprogress solves that for me :)

 We get a similar overall accuracy on the test set as well.
 The below code returns all the metrics(including overall accuracy) on the test set: